skidlamer/krunker_hero/README.md

 2. Return Here then press the green 'Clone or download' button choose Download ZIP.
 3. Locate the ZIP file on your computer and unzip it.
 4. Go back to the chrome://extensions/ page
-5. Click the 'Load unpacked extension' button and select the unzipped folder this extension.
+5. Click the 'Load unpacked extension' button and select the unzipped folder.
+6. This extension is now installed.

+Note this will not auto update you will have to remove it and repeat this process from time to time to stay updated